Contact:

 Relation to rock and concrete splitters

 Rock and concrete splitters develop their effect along the intended split line.
 This line can be defined by leveling as a horizontal or deliberately inclined reference plane.
 A suitable borehole grid (depth, spacing, orientation) is oriented to the previously established elevation.
 This facilitates planned split guidance and avoids unwanted steps.
-The support of the splitting zone—wedges, shims, load distribution—also benefits from flat reference surfaces so that splitting pressure is introduced into the structure in a controlled manner.
+The support of the splitting zone – wedges, shims, load distribution – also benefits from flat reference surfaces so that splitting pressure is introduced into the structure in a controlled manner.
+Verified borehole verticality and consistent collar elevations reduce torsion in the splitter, while auxiliary relief cuts or pre-splits can be placed in a controlled manner to steer crack propagation.

 Methods and instruments for leveling

-Various methods are available for leveling, selected according to accuracy requirements, visibility, and construction progress:
+Various methods are available for leveling, selected according to accuracy requirements, visibility, and construction progress.
+The choice should consider the tolerance chain of subsequent operations and the robustness of equipment under demolition site conditions.

 Optical and digital leveling